Medical University of South Carolina

 A small school and a personal setting work best.

 Small class sizes and personal attention are vital to learning.
-Intermediate/middle school students need guidance from adults who know them well, in an environment where they are recognized individually.
+Students need guidance from adults who know them well, in an environment where they are recognized individually.
 This individual attention and sense of belonging is more feasible in a small school with a low student-teacher ratio.
 In this setting, faculty and mentors can realistically give our students guidance in the social, emotional, and intellectual aspects of their lives.

 Creating and maintaining a positive overarching culture is a cornerstone belief of USL.
 Students will see and regularly interact with people who believe in and exhibit the values and characteristics expected from each student.
 These individuals (high school students, college students, young adults, and adults) will serve as real-life models for USL students as they look to what the future can hold and what type of person they would like to be.
 In turn, our students serve as mentors for their younger classmates and for kindergarteners from Hibben Preschool.